Caesura

 - Supervision by the host organization

-The gap year application file is sent to the University President for approval.
+The application for a gap year is submitted to the University President for approval.

-If the decision is favorable, an agreement will be drawn up in duplicate, specifying in particular the terms and conditions for monitoring the student during the gap year.
+If the decision is favorable, an agreement will be drawn up in duplicate, specifying, in particular, the procedures for monitoring the student during the gap year.